vishvAsa/notes/knowledge-preservation.md

 Examples of catastrophic loss -

 - The last classical antique library in Constantinople burnt down in the 5th century and 120000 codices with it.
 The first medieval library of the 6th century contained about 100 books.
-- Burnt libraries of nalandA.
+- Burnt libraries of nAlandA, Alexandria.

 ## Media